-The ADVOCATE stage of the customer experience can occur at any time in The First 100 Days, but has a tendency to accelerate after Day 100.
+The Advocate phase of the customer experience can occur at any time in The First 100 Days, but has a tendency to accelerate after Day 100.
 While customers may be raving fans before this, the anniversary offers a logical time to celebrate customer successes and ask for referrals.
-Because of the customer's extensive personal experience after 100 days, testimonials are more meaningful and the results of using your products/services are more easily quantified and qualified.
+Because of the customer's extensive personal experience after 100 days, testimonials are more meaningful and the results of using your products or services are more easily quantified and qualified.
 In addition, the customer has established enough trust in your company that they will be more likely to share their network with you for potential leads and referrals.

-The ADVOCATE stage of the customer lifecycle offers you the opportunity - via case studies and testimonials promoting the benefits of a 100 Day commitment - to strengthen bonds with existing customers as well as work with customers to identify prospective clients.
+The Advocate stage of the customer lifecycle offers you the opportunity to strengthen bonds with existing customers while using their case studies and testimonials to promote the benefits of an ongoing commitment to new, prospective clients.